tradle/cloudpal/README.md

 ## Network (your personal VPN)
 Cloud PC helps form a Virtual network for all your devices.
 Allow the outbound Internet from it and it becomes a Personal VPN.

+Modern design allows high speeds with low encryption overhead.

 ### Advantages of Personal over traditional VPN
 Traditional VPN offers protection of connecting you to the Internet securely.
 Personal VPN does that beter and paves the road for Cloud apps that VPNs does not offer today.

 | Traditional (shared) VPN | Personal VPN |
 | --- | --- |